darrenchan/darrenchan.github.io/notes/2016-08-24 IA workshop.rst

 Card sorting
 ------------
--Technique to write things on cards, and getting users to categorise.
+- Technique to write things on cards, and getting users to categorise.
 - It was a novice technique when everyone was understanding IA.
-- Learn what things go together, and why (labelling)
+- Learn what things go together, and why (labelling).
-- Good technique if you are new to IA and don't know how to group things
+- Good technique if you are new to IA and don't know how to group things.
-- It gives shallow insights since users will have a tendency to pattern match rather than express a depth of understanding
+- It gives shallow insights since users will have a tendency to pattern match rather than express a depth of understanding.
 - Don't soley rely on this technqiue.
 Use it in conjunction with other user research techniques such as interviews.